 Do You Want to Take University Classes NOW?

-Open University allows students to participate in regular university classes at SF State during spring and fall semesters.
+- Open University allows students to participate in regular university classes at SF State.

-Now you have access to San Francisco State University courses each fall and spring semester.
+You have access to San Francisco State University courses each fall, spring, and summer semester.

 - Take SF State credit courses without being admitted to the University.
 No transcripts, applications, or other documentation are required.
 Apply credits you earn to a degree later, if you wish.
 SF State will generally accept for transfer credit toward graduate degrees up to six semester units of Open University credit, and up to 24 units for undergraduate degrees.